Iranian Arabs: Fars

 Khamseh Arab nomads live in eastern Fars province (From Lar and close surrounding areas to Khorrambid and Bavanat).
 Arabs that live in eastern Fars province and Hormozgan mostly belong to the tribes of Banu Tamim, Banu Kaab and Banu Hammed.

 Khorasan

 Khorasani Arabs are descendants of Arab migrants from Arabia.
 Most Khorasani-Arabs belong to the tribes of Sheybani, Zangooyi, Mishmast, Khozaima and Azdi.
 According to a 2013 article in peer-reviewed journal Iran and the Caucasus, the Khorasani Arabs, numbering c.
 50,000, are "already almost totally Persianised".
 Very few speak Arabic as their mother tongue.
 Khorasani-Arabs in the cities Birjand, Mashhad and Nishapur are a small ethnic group, but most are Persianized.

 Demographics

 Elton Daniel in The History of Iran (Greenwood Press, 2001) states that the Arabs of Iran "are concentrated in the province of Khuzistan and number about half a million."
 The Historical Dictionary of Iran puts the number at 1 million.
-Iranian Arabs form 1–2% of Iran's population.
+Iranian Arabs form over 4% of Iran's population.